 In January 2023, we completed an underwritten public offering of 9,583,334 shares of common stock, including the exercise in full of the underwriters' option to purchase 1,250,000 additional shares of common stock.
-The shares were offered at a price to the public of \$30.00 per share, resulting in aggregate proceeds of approximately \$269.5 million \$269.8 million, net of underwriting discounts, commissions and offering expenses, payable by us. expenses.
+The shares were offered at a price to the public of \$30.00 per share, resulting in aggregate proceeds of approximately \$269.8 million, net of underwriting discounts, commissions and offering expenses.

-We believe that our existing capital resources, together with the funds available to us under the Amended Loan Agreement, will be sufficient to meet fund our projected anticipated operating expenses and capital expenditure requirements to for the second half of next 12 months and through 2026.
+We believe that our existing capital resources, together with the funds available to us under the Amended Loan Agreement, will be sufficient to fund our anticipated operating expenses and capital expenditure requirements for the next 12 months and through 2026 beyond.
 We have based these estimates on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we currently expect.
 Further, our operating plan may change, and we may need additional funds to meet operational needs and capital requirements for product development and commercialization sooner than planned.

-Our operations have been financed primarily through the issuance and sale of convertible preferred stock, issuance of common stock, debt and our collaboration with Novartis.
-During the third quarter of 2021, we entered into a Controlled Equity OfferingsSMSales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as sales agent, pursuant to which we may issue and sell shares of common stock. stock in an "at-the-market" offering.
+During the third quarter of 2021, we entered into a Controlled Equity OfferingSM Sales Agreement (the "Sales Agreement") with Cantor Fitzgerald & Co., as sales agent, pursuant to which we may issue and sell shares of common stock in an "at-the-market" offering.
 In March 2023, we filed a prospectus registering the offer and sale of up to \$150.0 million of shares of common stock from time to time pursuant to the Sales Agreement.
-The issuance and sale of these shares pursuant to the Sales Agreement are deemed an "at-the-market" offering and are registered under the Securities Act of 1933, as amended.
-As of September 30, 2023, the date of this Report, we had have not issued any shares pursuant to any at-the-market offerings. offerings, including pursuant to the Sales Agreement, but may do so at a future date
+As of the date of this Report, we have not issued any shares pursuant to any at-the-market offerings, including pursuant to the Sales Agreement, but may do so at a future date.